-Мар ) Es
+Мар E

-What nodes would you like to start wi ith? = 0
+Vhat nodes would you like to start with?

+Q Type to search inventory = •

+service.id: 10 🕲

 Preview Results Node Type Counts

-© NAME TYPE C TYPE ITEMS FOUND
+a NAME TYPE ¢ type ITEMS FOUND

-newtest Business Service î Business Service 2
+newtest Business Service ^ Business Service 2

 SL1 Developer Experience Business Service Application Component Application 7

 static AppComp 5477 Application Component

 test Application Component

 5381 app comp Application Component

 5381-app Application

 5381 app comp Application Component

 5381 app comp Application Component

-5381 app comp Application Component ~
+5381 app comp Application Component ,

-Map Nodes

 - 3. Edit the existing search criteria by clicking the criteria button that appears under the Search field an updating the existing criteria.
-Click the Close icon ((C)) on the criteria button to remove that search criteria altogether. - 4.
+Click the Close icon ((2)) on the criteria button to remove that search criteria altogether. - 4.
 In the Search field, type new search criteria in Basic or Advanced mode.
 You can search for Devices, Topology Elements, Applications, Application Components, and Business Services.
 The nodes that fit your search display in the Preview Results pane, and the number of each type of node displays in the Node Type Counts pane.

-TIP: If you are looking for a very specific set of nodes, click the gear icon (\\) to the right of the Search field and select Advanced.
+TIP: If you are looking for a very specific set of nodes, click the gear icon (\) to the right of the Search field and select Advanced.
 In this mode you can create an advanced search using AND or OR for multiple search criteria.
 For more information, see the "Advanced Search" chapter in the Introduction to SL1 manual.